 Now, the Georgia Supreme Court will consider whether instructions given by the judge to the jurors regarding hindsight could have been inaccurate or confusing.Plaintiff’s attorneys claim that the hindsight instruction should only be given in case of a claim of negligence where the defendants had no knowledge of certain information.Here, the doctors were aware of the tick bite.The defendant’s attorney argue that Justin’s rashes, which are a symptom of the fever, only became evident when the child was taken to the Egleston facility, and therefore, the doctors were not aware of the symptomatic rashes.

 Recovering compensation after a medical injury caused by doctors, nurses or other healthcare providers can be a complex process requiring the hiring of expert medical witnesses which can be expensive, and months of research, and probing of medical records and bills.

-If you’ve been injured or suffered an illness as a result of the negligence of a doctor or other healthcare provider, talk to an experienced Georgia medical malpractice attorney at the Katz law firm to help you determine your options for compensation.
+If you’ve been injured or suffered an illness as a result of the negligence of a doctor or other healthcare provider, talk to an experienced Georgia medical malpractice attorney at the Katz Personal Injury Lawyers to help you determine your options for compensation.